hykilpikonna/zi2zi/README.md

 To see how to prepare the **finetuning data**, please take a look at `handwriting_preparation/README.md`, which introduces how to use tesseract and jTessBoxEditor in details.

+## Related Projects
+My feeling is CycleGan will perform better, as it doesn't require pairwise data, and supposedly can learn more abstractive structural features of fonts.
+You can take a look at [Generating Handwritten Chinese Characters using CycleGAN](https://arxiv.org/pdf/1801.08624.pdf) and its implementation at [https://github.com/changebo/HCCG-CycleGAN](https://github.com/changebo/HCCG-CycleGAN)

+#
 ####################################################################
 #########  Below are the README from original repo author ########
 ###################################################################
+#

 ## Introduction
 Learning eastern asian language typefaces with GAN. zi2zi(字到字, meaning from character to character) is an application and extension of the recent popular [pix2pix](https://github.com/phillipi/pix2pix) model to Chinese characters.